The Magus, QBL, Sphinx, Tarot Knights

 Here is the border of perceiving energies as good or evil or perceiving good and evil as energy without polarity classification.

 To achieve the grade of Magus necessitates stepping outside the circle of the conventional and safe to experience influences represented by Uranus.
 Here it is to feel alienated from everything you had previously thought of as reliable.
-Sensing oneself the victim of an alien intrusion where everything is permitted and nothing is true.
+Sensing oneself as the victim of an alien intrusion where everything is permitted and nothing is true.

-Here outside of what was previously perceived as safe, everything you thought you knew about yourself, your social circle and the universe is questioned.
+Here outside of what was previously perceived as safe, everything you thought you knew about yourself, your social circle, and the universe is questioned.
 Every thread that wove you into the fabric of belief of what you thought was real unravels.
 It is to stand naked and raw with the wisdom of knowing this is the truth of existence.
 There is only the way we conduct ourselves derived from our perspective and even that we may not own.

 The successful embrace this like a lover, the unsuccessful tumble back into the Abyss and are lost forever.